arturomoncadatorres/cookiecutter-pypackage/README.rst

     │
     ├── Makefile
     │
-    ├── README.rst         <- The top-level README for users of the package.
+    ├── README.md          <- The top-level README for users of the package.
     │
     ├── requirements_dev.txt
     │